kopepod/AgnosticFaceSynthesisDetection/README.md

 # AgnosticFaceSynthesisDetection

-This is the implementation of the paper entitled __ this repository is divided as follows:
+This is the implementation of the paper entitled _Data-Agnostic Face Image Synthesis Detection Using Bayesian CNNs_ this repository is divided as follows:

 1. Create Environment
 2. Dataset